-Electives in CADR Subjects: 1/2 Year
+Electives in CADR Subjects: 1/2 Year If taken in high school:

 One-half year of study is required.
 Academic electives are courses in any of the six subject areas defined above beyond the minimum number of years specified above.